Generative Flows with Invertible Attentions: Experimental Evaluation

-\parsection{1) AttnFlow Setup} The proposed AttnFlow can be applied to any off-the-shelf unconditional generative flow models that generally need attentions.
-For the image generation task, we employ the architecture of the state-of-the-art flow (mARFlow) \footnote{We employ mARFlow's official code: https://github.com/visinf/mar-scf/} \cite{mahajan2020normalizing} as the backbone of AttnFlow, where our proposed iMAP and iSDP attention flow layers can be inserted.
+\textit{1) AttnFlow Setup:} The proposed AttnFlows can be applied to any off-the-shelf unconditional generative flows.
+For the image generation task, we utilize the architecture of mARFlow\footnote{mARFlow's official code: \url{https://github.com/visinf/mar-scf/}} \cite{mahajan2020normalizing} as the backbone of AttnFlows, where our proposed iMap and iTrans attention flow layers can be inserted.
 Each level of mARFlow sequentially stacks an actnorm layer, an invertible $1 \times 1$ convolution layer, and a coupling layer.
-Specially, \cite{mahajan2020normalizing} applies a mixture cumulative distribution function as well as an internal attention moduel to the coupling layer.
-Under the mARFlow backbone, we inserted our proposed attention modules (either iMap or iSDP) into one of the following four positions: 1) Before actnorm (pos-1), 2) after actnorm (pos-2), 3) after invertible convolution (pos-3), and 4) after coupling (pos-4).
-To study AttnFlow's efficiency, we evaluate its various setups on the numbers of flow-levels, flow-steps, and channels.
-Regarding the hyperparmeter setup, we use Adamax with a learning rate of $8 \times 10^{-4}$, as done in \cite{mahajan2020normalizing, kingma2018glow}.
-Besides, we follow \cite{mahajan2020normalizing, ho2019flow++} to utilize a batch size of 32 for both MNIST and CIFAR10.
-We use Sigmoid for the activation function, and empirically set the patch number $N=4$ for iSDP. \parsection{2) Competing Methods} We compare four state-of-the-art unconditional generative flow models, including Glow \cite{kingma2018glow}, Flow++ \cite{ho2019flow++}, Residual Flow \cite{chen2019residual} and mARFlow \cite{mahajan2020normalizing}.
-Note that our AttnFlow's architecture is based on mARFlow with coupling layers closest to Glow.
+Under the mARFlow backbone, we inserted our proposed attention modules (either iMap or iTrans) into one of the following four positions: \textit{(i)} Before actnorm (pos-1), \textit{(ii)} after actnorm (pos-2), \textit{(iii)} after invertible convolution (pos-3), and \textit{(iv)} after coupling (pos-4).
+To study AttnFlows' efficiency, we evaluate their various setups on the numbers of flow-levels, flow-steps, and channels.
+We use sigmoid for the activation function, and empirically set the patch number as $N=4$ for AttnFlow-iTrans.

+\textit{2) Competing Methods:} We compare four state-of-the-art unconditional generative flows, i.e., Glow \cite{kingma2018glow}, Flow++ \cite{ho2019flow++}, Residual Flow \cite{chen2019residual} and mARFlow \cite{mahajan2020normalizing}.
+Our AttnFlows' architecture is based on mARFlow with coupling layers closest to Glow.
 By comparison, Flow++ does not include the \osplit{} operation, and uses a different uniform dequantization.
-Hence, the comparison with Glow and mARFlow serves as a better ablation to measure the effectiveness and efficiency of our AttnFlow.
-For a reference, we also compare one representative GAN model, i.e., deep convolutional GAN (DCGAN) \cite{radford2015unsupervised}.\\
+Hence, the comparison with Glow and mARFlow serves as a better ablation to measure the effectiveness and efficiency of AttnFlows.
+Besides, we compare the concurrent work \cite{zha2021invertible}, with its two variants (iResNet-iDP, iResNet-iCon), which applies Lipschitz constraints to dot-product and concatenation attentions under the specific flow framework (iResNet) \cite{chen2019residual}.
+For a reference, we also compare one representative GAN model, \ie, DCGAN \cite{radford2015unsupervised}.